Clastify logo

 A chemoautotroph is an autotroph that uses energy released by inorganic chemical reactions to synthesize carbon compounds from inorganic substances.
 Many chemoautotrophs are prokaryotes.

 Iron-oxidizing bacteria are the required example.
 They get energy by oxidizing iron(II) ions to iron(III) ions.
-That released energy helps generate ATP and reducing power, and these are then used to fix carbon dioxide into organic compounds.
+That released energy helps generate ATP and reducing power, which are then used to fix carbon dioxide into organic compounds.
 These bacteria can live in acidic, iron-rich environments where sunlight is not the energy source.

 Image